Overview

 ch01 f07 biegel

-High level architecture of a digital twin showing how data about the real world is collected, stored, and processed to make decisions and effect outcomes.
+High level architecture of a digital twin showing how data about the real world is collected, stored, and processed to make decisions and affect outcomes.

 ch01 f08 biegel